GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/tut_debugging/index.md

 {% Aside %}

-Try inspecting the service worker registration fails, you can't access the Chrome DevTools until you fix the registration bugs.
+If the service worker fails to register, you will not be able to access the Chrome DevTools until you fix the registration bug.

 {% endAside %}